truenas/middleware/docs/userguide/index.rst

 View Volumes
 ~~~~~~~~~~~

-If you click Storage → Volumes → View Volumes, you can view and further configure existing volumes, ZFS datasets, and zvols.
-The example shown in
+If you click :menuselection:`Storage --> Volumes --> View Volumes`, you can view and further configure existing volumes, ZFS datasets, and zvols.
+The example
-Figure 8.1g demonstrates one ZFS volume with two datasets and one zvol.
+shown in Figure 8.1g demonstrates one ZFS volume with two datasets and one zvol.

-Buttons are provided to provide quick access to ZFS Volume Manager, UFS Volume Manager, Import Volume, Auto Import Volume, and View Disks.
-If the system has
+Buttons are provided to provide quick access to "ZFS Volume Manager", "UFS Volume Manager", "Import Volume", "Auto Import Volume", and "View Disks".
+If the
-multipath-capable hardware, an extra button will be added to View Multipaths.
+system has multipath-capable hardware, an extra button will be added to "View Multipaths".

 **Figure 8.1g: Viewing Volumes**